codewordcreative/bot-block-list/README.md

   - Any platform looking for Open Graph or similar information when a link is shared on their platform
   - Other legitimate purposes, e.g. tools ensuring proper website function

+#### Example bots that others may flag which I allow
+  - qualifiedbot is not blocked, as it is designed to only ever be used with the webmaster's consent - it is a paid-for service.

 #### Data collection and processing
 Automated data collection at scale is sometimes helpful, but often not.
   - Where data is stored and referenced, such as that has an additional impact each time it is referenced.